 How Long Does It Take for Suboxone to Start Working?

 Suboxone will start working within minutes.
-Most people feel the impact of a dose within 20 to 45 minutes.[3]
+Most people feel the desired effects of a dose within 20 to 45 minutes, meaning they’ll experience a reduction in cravings and withdrawal symptoms.[3]

 Since the buprenorphine in Suboxone is a long-acting drug, you’ll feel the effects of the dose for about 24 hours.